Payrails SDK

 Performance optimizations

-• There's a possibility to preload all credit card form assets already before users reach the payment page.
-This could bring better end user experience, as secure fields will appear on the page instantly.
+• Preloading all card form assets before users reach the payment page is possible.
+This could improve the end-user experience, as secure fields will appear on the page instantly.

-• These assets will be de-prioritised by browser and will not slow down the page load, hence not hurt the user experience.
+• The browser will de-prioritize these assets and not slow down the page load, which will not hurt the user experience.

 • You can check how preload works on MDN